JSwizzleDizzle/CIS4930-Project/README.md

 ## Project Structure

 ### Modules
 All JavaScript objects/abstractions should be placed in separate modules to minimize internal JavaScript.
+Internal JavaScript should be strictly reserved for game initialization.

 ### Resources
 Resources (i.e. files to be read from during game execution) are stored in the resources folder.
 The ResourceManager object (which currently behaves more like a namespace for its function) can read from these files and output the text as necessary.